fluxinc/dicom-capacitor-examples/docs/dicom-capacitor/filters/route.md

 # Route Filter

-Capacitor's route fitler lets you route incoming DICOM data to different destinations (or disk) based on configurable criteria.
+The route filter lets you route incoming DICOM data to different destinations (or disk) based on configurable criteria.

 In order to enable the route filter, you must add the `route` filter to the `filters` section of your `config.yml` file.

 ```yaml